<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Dunbar Cave State Park

-Ok, so you’ll want to explore the prehistoric caves first because there’s impressive art history throughout the system.
-You’ll view cave art from 14th-century Mississippian Native Americans who called the area home.
+Explore these prehistoric caves and view the impressive art history throughout the system, including cave art from 14th-century Mississippian Native Americans who called the area home.
 Then, head outside to explore the mineral springs and trails.
-You can also hike and fish when the weather is right.
-The park contains 144 acres and is located in Clarksville.
+When the weather is right, you can also hike and fish.
+The park is located in Clarksville and contains 144 acres.

 The Clarksville Greenway